anhkhoa039/Fake-News-Detection-System/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Check the troubleshooting section
-- Review the documentation

 ## 🎉 Acknowledgments

 - Flask community for the excellent web framework